erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 self.experiment.window.saveMovieFrames(filepath)
 ```

 Now that we have taken the screenshot and saved it in the folder, we can send it to the tracker.
-We do this with the syntax ```sendMessage('!V IMGLOAD FILL %s' % filepath)```.
+However, our ```filepath``` includes a path that is specific to the machine where the experiment is run.
+Most likely, you will take the data from the lab computer and explore it in your own computer.
+This means that your software might not be able to link the edf to the image: After all, that path does not exist in your computer.
+To work around this issue, we are going to create a new path, called ```file_foredf``` that contains the information of the path that will remian the same regardless of the computer where it is: the folder of the subject and the name of the image.
+We create this path with the ```os``` module, and then we send it to the tracker as a background image.
+We do this with the syntax ```sendMessage('!V IMGLOAD FILL %s' % file_toedf)```.
 Further, ```sendMessage()``` belongs to the ```pylink``` module, meaning that we need to import it (again, done in the import_module plugin) and create an eye-tracker object.

 ```

+file_foredf = os.path.join("sub_"+ str(var.subject_nr), scn_name)

 el = pylink.getEYELINK()

 bgcolor = (116, 116, 116)